-(b) Opinions below.-There shall be appended to the brief a copy of any opinions delivered by any trial court, intermediate appellate court, or other government unit [below] relating to the order or other determination under review, if pertinent to the questions involved.
+(b) Opinions below.-There shall be appended to the brief a copy of any opinions delivered by any court or other government unit below relating to the order or other determination under review, if pertinent to the questions involved.
 If an opinion has been reported, that fact and the appropriate citation shall also be set forth.